“There's a destiny in those two, but let’s test the extent of their fortune.”

-Artemus smiled and nodded to the southward ridge, and the illusory army camp.
+Artemus smiled and nodded up at the eastward ridge, and the illusory army camp.

 "You didn't just report the army.
-You attacked the sky fire units, and when that happened, their concentration was broken.
+You attacked the sky fire units, and when that happened, you broke the Overshadows' concentration.
 The consequences went well beyond losing their hold on the minotaurs.
-They maintained the illusion as well, and if you hadn't been so busy fighting for your life, you might have noticed that the army disappeared as soon as you tossed that lighter in here," he said, patting the reagents he was seated on.
+The maintained the illusion as well, and if you hadn't been so busy fighting for your life, you might have noticed that the enemy army disappeared as soon as you tossed that lighter in here," he said, patting the reagents he was seated on.

 Jace looked back up to the ridge, to the army that still appeared to be there.

-"So while I was recovering in the city,” he said.
-"And the minotaurs left the Fairlawn Woods, it opened the door for more scouts to make it through.
-It would have appeared as if the army had retreated."
+"So while I was recovering in Fairlawn," he said.
+"And the minotaurs and golems left Westwood Forest, it opened the door for more scouts to make it through.
+It would have appeared as if the army retreated."

-"And the inevitable deployment of an Outrider Point Team to report all enemy activity in Veil'driel,” Artemus added.
+"And the inevitable deployment of an Outrider Point Team to report all enemy activity in Veil'driel.
+In the provinces," Artemus added.

 "And so while the powers that be wasted their time with strategies based on armies and scenarios that didn't exist, effectively keeping us out of the war a little longer, our reports started disproving the illusion."
-Jace turned slowly to the young Artemus Ward, seeking validation, perhaps.
-"And then Jaden arrived in Veil'driel."
+Jace turned slowly to the young Artemus Ward, seeking validation perhaps.
+"And then after we did what we did in Sandia, Jaden was able to arrive in Veil'driel."